The Zhou Ordinal of Labelled Markov Processes over Separable Spaces: Preliminaries

-A class $\mathcal{M}$ of subsets of $S$ is \emph{monotone} if it is closed under the formation of monotonous unions and intersections.
+A class $\mathcal{M}$ of subsets of $S$ is \emph{monotone} if it is closed under the formation of monotone unions and intersections.
 Halmos' Monotone Class Theorem will be frequently used in this work.

 \begin{theorem}[{\cite[Thm.~3.4]{billingsley}}] If $\mathcal{F}$ is an algebra of sets and $\mathcal{M}$ is a monotone class, then $\mathcal{F}\subseteq \mathcal{M}$ implies $\sigma(\mathcal{F})\subseteq \mathcal{M}$. \end{theorem}